 Beam: 20 feet Draft: 5 feet Engine: Twin Detroit 6V-92T Tonnage: 68.5 tons

-The W. G. Jackson has been to 34 ports of call in four states and has served 27 Michigan counties in its home port.
+The W. G. Jackson has served 27 Michigan counties in its home port.
 Sampling areas in its Muskegon home port at the GVSU Annis Water Resources Institute include Muskegon Lake and Lake Michigan.

 For more detailed information, please click on the link below at the Great Lakes Association of Science Ships: